 It is the responsibility of the web designer to create one or more than one prototype for the website.
 This is basically a jpeg image of the final design.
 Designers give companies access to the workflow so that they can view the progress of the development.

-Content Management System, interactive contact us forms, shopping carts are made functional in this development step.
-The web design & development company suggest changes that are done after consideration.
+Content Management System, interactive contact us forms, and shopping carts are made functional in this development step.
+The web design & development company suggests changes that are done after consideration.

-Do you know that a successful website needs an understanding of the front end web development and backend development?
+Do you know that a successful website needs an understanding of front-end website development and back-end development?
 This means valid HTML/CSS codes are compiled as per the web standards to enhance the functionality for a larger audience.